tymyrddin/purple/source/docs/lantern/dilemma/metrics/dependencies.md

 ## Dependency types

 What they represent: The web of relationships that keep a building functioning.
-A building isn't an island - it requires inputs from other buildings and services, and its outputs feed others.
+A building isn't an island, it requires inputs from other buildings and services, and its outputs feed others.

 Core dependency categories: